nodeshift/nodejs-reference-architecture/healthchecks.md

 # Health Checks

-## Recomended Components
+## Recommended Components

 We don't recommend the use of a module to add health checks to your application.
 It's best to stick with a minimal implementation for most cases.
-The tradeoff between the amount of code you need to add to your application for a minimal implementaion versus the costs of adding a new dependency leads us to recommend adding the code directly.
+The tradeoff between the amount of code you need to add to your application for a minimal implementation versus the costs of adding a new dependency leads us to recommend adding the code directly.
 Examples of how to add this code to your application are provided in the Guidance section.

 ## Guidance

 Kubernetes includes built in liveness and readiness monitoring and document requirements for these endpoints.
-We recommened following the kubenetes requirements as they are well defined, broadly used, and make your application ready for Kubernetes deployment even if you initially use something else.
+We recommended following the kubernetes requirements as they are well defined, broadly used, and make your application ready for Kubernetes deployment even if you initially use something else.